felinis/CodeMatcher/README.md

 PlayStation 2 MDEBUG (pre-DWARF v1) symbols extraction utility and code function matcher.

-The program is ready to use.

 ## How to use

-Guide for Windows.
+To set up the environment, do the following:

-- Install the PS2 EE compiler from: https://archive.org/download/SNSystemsProDGPs2/ProDGPs2usrLocalSceFiles.zip
+1. Install the PS2 EE compiler from: https://archive.org/download/SNSystemsProDGPs2/ProDGPs2usrLocalSceFiles.zip

-- Extract it to your C:/ drive so that the path looks like: C:/usr/local/...
+2. Extract it to your C:/ drive so that the path looks like: C:/usr/local/...

-- Prepare the ELF of the PS2 game you would like to code match, and your source code recreation attempt to match against.
+3. Prepare the ELF of the PS2 game you would like to code match, and your decompiled source code or object files to match against.

+Now you can use one of the following modes of operation.

+### Compile & compare source tree

-- Call `CodeMatcher.exe <elf_file> -compile <source_tree_absolute_path>`
+`CodeMatcher.exe <elf_file> --compile <source_tree_absolute_path>`

-CodeMatcher will invoke the PS2 EE compiler on your source tree and match it with the corresponding bits in the ELF file.
+CodeMatcher will invoke the PS2 EE compiler on your source tree and match it with the corresponding functions in the ELF file.
+It will show you which functions match and which ones don't.

+### Match object file

+`CodeMatcher.exe <elf_file> --match <object_file>`

-It will show you which functions you got correctly and which ones you got wrong.
+CodeMatcher will match the object file with the corresponding functions in the ELF file.
+It will show you which functions match and which ones don't.

+### Dump symbols

+`CodeMatcher.exe <elf_file> --dump`

+`CodeMatcher.exe <elf_file> --dump > output.txt`

+CodeMatcher will dump the symbols from the ELF file to stdout, or to the specified file.

 ## How to build